Canon T6i vs 80D

-The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Canon EOS 80D are two digital cameras that were announced, respectively, in February 2015 and February 2016.
+The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in February 2015 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (9 percent) than the Canon T6i.
 Moreover, the 80D is markedly heavier (32 percent) than the T6i.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the T6i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.